toliaqat/photon-controller/README.md

 The CONTINUOUS option creates a long running query filter that process all updates to the local index.
-The query specification is compiled into an efficient query filter that evaluates the document updates, and the filter evaluates to true, the query task is PATCHed with a document results reflecting the self link (and document if EXPAND is set) that changed.
+The query specification is compiled into an efficient query filter that evaluates the document updates, and if the filter evaluates to true, the query task service is PATCHed with a document results reflecting the self link (and document if EXPAND is set) that changed.

-The continuous query task acts as a node wide black board, or notification service allowing clients or services to receive notifications without having to subscribe to potentially millions of discrete services.
+The continuous query task service acts as a node wide black board, or notification service allowing clients or services to receive notifications without having to subscribe to potentially millions of discrete services.

+Here are the basic steps required to efficiently use the continuous query tasks.

+1. Create continuous query task request
+2. Send query task request
+3. On completion of the request, subscribe to the created query task service
+4. Implement handler that will be called on notifications from query task service with latest results

+We can avoid setting up the subscription with query task here, and instead do the polling on this continues query task service for updates.
+But that would not be efficient.
+Instead we recommend using subscription model here and get the results whenever they are available from our friend on the other side.

+In rest of the document we will go over the steps mentioned above.

+## Continuous Query Task request

 Following is the simple example of QueryTask in which CONTINUOUS query option is selected.
-This query task is filtering the results by Kind field clause.
+This query task is filtering the results based on Kind field clause.

 ```java
 QueryTask.Query query = QueryTask.Query.Builder.create()